-Once amended, the Weed Management Plan will be submitted to DoEE for the Minister's approval (ref Conditions 6 and 12 of EPBC 2009/4796 approval).
+Once amended, the Weed Management Plan will be submitted to DAWE for the Minister's approval (ref Conditions 6 and 12 of EPBC 2009/4796 approval).
 The approved management plan will be implemented.

 The Weed Management Plan will undergo a comprehensive review every 5 years.
-The next comprehensive review will be undertaken in 2023, however it may be reviewed earlier if required following approval of Master Plan 2019.
+The next comprehensive review will be undertaken in 2023 following completion of the 2022 bushland condition survey.